PenguinRage/Technical_Test/q2/README.md

 #### Health Checks
 Moving on, now that I was inside the EC2 instance I performed the following checks:
+Note: I use scp to send files containing log file output from EC2 to local.
+Such logs are stored in evidence subdirectory.

 #### Checked kernel messages
 - (display message or driver message) is a command on most Unix-like operating systems that prints the message buffer of the kernel.
 The output of this command typically contains the messages produced by the device drivers.